dataloop-ai/package-git-example/README.md

 You will see all the executions and its status and error if it failed

 3. update git and show the service is also updated
-   If want to change the code, change it and push your changes to the git repo after go th sdk and update the package and service
+   If want to change the code, change it and push your changes to the git repo after go th sdk and update the service using
+   `service.update()`